 Have an afternoon of story or poetry reading.
 Studies have shown that reading can be a very enjoyable activity, even if your relative/client may have dementia and can’t remember the whole story.
 Pick a book and settle down together with a cup of tea and take it in turns to read.
+Many of our living in carers find their clients respond well to this nice and often calming activity.

 Card making Making your own cards can be a very enjoyable activity: fold a piece of A4 card in half then make sure you have lots of materials ready to decorate it with.
 For example, use old wildlife magazines, gift paper or wallpaper to create a collage, get out the paints, coloured pencils, tissue paper and stickers.
 You could also use smaller items to stick on the front, such as buttons and ribbons.